sacastiblancob/2D_Diffusion/README.md

 # 2D_Diffusion
-> Bidimensional Solver of Diffusion Equation with Finite Differences
+> Bidimensional Solver of Diffusion Equation with Finite Differences - FORTRAN

-2D_Difussion finite differences solver with CSC storage and solvers for \
-matrices (Thematic) or ADI solver(Developing State)
+2D_Difussion finite differences solver with CSC storage and solvers for matrices (Thematic) or ADI solver(Developing State)

 With Fortran - GNU-Fortran compiler (and Matlab originals).